 - Attend relevant trade exhibitions and conferences.
 Trade shows and conferences can be a great way to amplify your brand’s message and supplement your team’s online campaign.
 Attending these events give you the chance to make friends, establish networks, and showcase your products and services to potential clients and buyers.
 You can also hand out your business card or if it is allowed by the organisers, distribute flyers to other attendees.

 - Sponsor an event to reach your target market.
 Whether it’s a community fair, a parade, a sports event, or a concert, sponsoring an event is a surefire way to foster goodwill within your community and introduce your business to your target audience.
 You can promote your brand during these events with the help of strategically positioned signages and banners or by having your company’s name and logo included in program materials or event advertisements.
-You can also distribute promotional products, such as lanyards, pens, keyrings, and more during the event itself.
+You can also distribute promotional products, such as custom logo lanyards, pens, keyrings, and more during the event itself.

 - Employ guerilla marketing to supplement your online marketing campaign.
 Guerilla marketing is an unorthodox yet extremely creative way to promote your brand.
 The goal of these cleverly placed, unique, and sometimes fun ads is to promote the brand by getting you to stop to take a second look.
 These ads are frequently deployed in subways, public transportation, parks, supermarkets, or any other public space.
 Guerilla marketing can be a clever offline marketing strategy that you can use in tandem with your online marketing campaign.